The questions and answers on this page are not inclusive. Please click here to access the statutes and rules.

 How do I get a "handyman" license?

-The Contractor Licensing Board does not issue a handyman license.
+The Contractor Licensing Board does not issue handyman licenses.
 Work performed on a residential project under $5,000 or a commercial project under $25,000 (materials and labor, total contract - not just the work you are performing) does not require a license, other than a West Virginia State Tax Business License.
-Projects that are or above these amounts require you to obtain a Contractor License for the type of work being contracted and/or sub-contracted or performed.
+Projects that are or above these amounts require you to obtain a contractor license for the type of work being contracted and/or sub-contracted or performed.

 Can I get a temporary license?